You've read about it but don't quite understand what, how, and when to use AUTO ISO. You're not the only one with

 SHUTTER PRIORITY is the dominant mode to use for sports and action photos where you want to set the shutter speed to freeze the action or get just the right amount of motion blur intentionally.

 APERTURE PRIORITY is used by portrait photographers and landscape photographers who want to control the range of things in their photos that are in sharp focus, also known as the depth of field.

 **MANUAL MODE.** This is the best mode to use with Auto ISO setting.
 Think about this.
-Wouldn't it be cool to have total creative control and be able to set both the aperture and shutter and get the right exposure in any lighting situation?
+Wouldn't it be cool to have total creative control and be able to set both the aperture and shutter and get the right exposure in any photographic situation?
 Well, now you can with Auto ISO.
 This is what it was designed to do.

 Shooting with your camera set on Automatic ISO and manual mode will give you the ability to set your shutter speed exactly where you want it to be, combine that with the f/stop that gives you the right amount depth of field you want, and let your camera do the rest.

 This is a great thing for you when you are shooting in rapidly or dramatically changing light conditions.
 Your camera can automatically adjust much faster than you can and still give you the shutter speed and f/stop you want.

-One good example of when you'd want to use this ISO setting is when photographing birds in flight.
+Another good example of when you'd want to use the auto ISO setting is when photographing birds in flight.
 They're moving real fast and may fly into shade or sun areas or fly to an area with a different background brightness.

 You need your shutter speed at a minimum of 1/000 second to freeze the action.
 You also want to shoot wide open at the biggest aperture for fear that you'll miss the shot if the lighting conditions aren't great.
 You could set the f/stop at its widest opening or stop down f/5.6 or f/8 to give yourself a little latitude in depth of field.